-But the dawn was magical, the sun rose quite quickly and the light danced gaily up the side of these hill rocks in a myriad of colours, gold’s, reds, greens, yellows, climbing swiftly up the sides bouncing out of the clefts in those walls and all over in a matter of minutes or seconds, always the same always different and always spellbinding.
-Magical, I shall never forget those sunrises those dawns are ever etched on my memories.
+But the dawn was magical, the sun rose quite quickly, and the light danced gaily up the side of these hill rocks, in a myriad of colours, gold’s, reds, greens, yellows, climbing swiftly up the sides, bouncing out of the clefts, in those walls, and all over in a matter of minutes or seconds, always the same, always different, and always spellbinding.
+Magical, I shall never forget those sunrises, dawns that are forever etched in my memories.

 And who was waiting for me there on my first solo morning?
 You guessed it, well you would have if you’d been following this saga of Shay Gap, “The Chef”.